Chemotherapy for Pancreatic Cancer

 UPMC Hillman Cancer Center is the only one in western Pennsylvania designated as a Comprehensive Cancer Center by the National Cancer Institute.
 Our team works together to customize the best treatment plan for your personal needs.

-We are on the front line of research and clinical trials of new and innovative ways to battle cancer.
-And with more than 60 locations across Pennsylvania and Ohio, you can find a place for treatment close to home.
+And with more than 60 locations across Pennsylvania, Ohio, and western New York, you can find a place for treatment close to home.

 Contact UPMC Hillman Cancer Center about pancreatic cancer care at 412-647-2811.